oqolarte/oblong/content/project/imbentori.md

 1. the ambient to my hiphop, my jazz on bebop, but never the bieber of pop
 1. the trickiest part of being so hungry is when one is too tired to prepare one's food
 1. wondering what it is like to be near a lavender field
+1. a place rigged with stupid and crazy might just be the inspiration you need, if you stayed long enough to become attached to it.
+1. fate looks back on itself as a franchise of human disillusionment because it is without doubt a product of another bored species.
+1. you are an out-of-date medicine i plan on ingesting just so i can get off this splitting headache.
+1. are the souls in heaven smiling perpetually?